bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

 .. warning::

-   By default the search result is limited to 10 entries.
-Use the method ``limit`` if you want to get more than 10 entries.
+   By default, the search result is limited to 10 entries.
+Use the method ``limit`` if you want to get more results.

 Store with own Id
 ~~~~~~~~~~~~~~~~~